torchbox/wagtail-wordpress-import/docs/shortcodes.md

 <wagtail_block_card><img class="wp-image-46162 size-full" src="https://www.example.com/images/foo.jpg" />Card title</wagtail_block_card>
 ```

 Your class should declare a class attribute of `shortcode_name` (str) with a value of the Wordpress shortcode name you need to transform.
-It should also declare a class attribute of `custom_html_tag_prefix` (str).
-In the example class above the class attributes will result in a custom HTML tag name of `wagtail_block_card`.
+In the example class above the custom HTML tag name will be `wagtail_block_card`.

-*While the shortcode_name will need to match the Wordpress shortcode you can use any name for the custom_html_tag_prefix, but it cannot contain spaces or special characters.
+*The shortcode_name will need to match the Wordpress shortcode, but it cannot contain spaces or special characters.
 The tag is never displayed in a browser directly.*

 You will need to use a `@register` method provided to decorate your class so it will be added to the list of shortcode handlers to be run during the import process.